 - Approval is required prior to the construction or installation of any new swimming pool or spa.

-Council's Swimming Pool Guidelines provides a summary of the requirements for both new and existing pools.
+Council's Swimming Pool Guidelines provides a summary of the requirements for both new and existing pools and can be found to the right.